RedDragonfruit/MovieLens_Recommendation/README.md

 ## Business Problem

+Nowadays, every recommended movie that consumers can find across their platform, whether its Hulu, Netflix or Prime Video, are all limited only to those movies that are contained in each application.
+We aim to build a third party movie recommender that can take a title and recommend you similar movies that are not limited to a streaming platform

 Our team has been tasked to build a recommendation system model in order to improve upon existing recommendation systems.
 We will explore the traditional recommendation systems and attempt to build a hybrid model that will utilize multiple recommendation systems in order to provide improved reccomendations.

 ## Data